TheOtherGuy66-source/Resident_Evil_Python_Builder_kit/README.md

 ### AMD Fix for RE1

-For the AMD fix on RE1, you'll need to find:
+For the AMD fix on RE1:

 - `D3DImm.dll`
 - `dgVoodoo.conf`